This article about How to Travel with a Car Seat the was written by baby travel expert Celine Brewer and may contain affiliate links.

 Look for a baby equipment rental company in the area, buy a car seat at your destination or look into alternatives that you can carry around (even if you won’t be using them the entire time).

 Depending on how long and where you will be traveling with your baby or toddler, car seats can be rented from a baby equipment rental company.
-If you don’t plan to travel with your car seat, then this is a great option to avoid carrying extra baby gear.
+If you don’t plan to travel with your car seat, then check out our guide to renting baby equipment for travel.
 Car seats from a reputable baby equipment rental company will be in better shape and clean/sanitized for you.

-Most will meet you at the airport and might be able to give you some tips on installing the car seat.
+Most baby equipment rental companies will meet you at the airport and might be able to give you some tips on installing the car seat.
 You should also know in advance what car seat brand and type you will be getting so you can find the installation instructions in advance to help you install them easier.

 The only real downsides of renting from a baby equipment rental company are: